-The Arizona State Board of Education recently approved a list of qualified professionals for identification of educationaldisabilities including OHI.
-This position paper outlines AASP's and NASP's positions on the identification and education of students with Attention Deficit Hyperactivity Disorder (ADHD).
+The Arizona State Board of Education recently approved a list of qualified professionals for identification of educational disabilities including OHI.
+Check back soon for an updated position paper outlining AASP's and NASP's positions on the identification and education of students with Attention Deficit Hyperactivity Disorder (ADHD).

 Using Developmental Delay in Arizona has brought up a lot of questions and choices to make with its use.
 This position statement has been created by AASP for its members in response to some of the frequently asked questions.